Old and new

 A new chapel 1853

-In autumn, 1852, work was begun on the new Wesleyan Reform chapel in Cotmanhay (Awsworth Road) when the foundation stone was laid on Ilkeston Common by the Rev. James Everett (see the Fly Leaves) and the chapel was eventually opened on Sunday, January 23rd, 1853.
+In autumn, 1852, work was begun on the new Wesleyan Reform chapel on the Common (Awsworth Road) when the foundation stone was laid there by the Rev. James Everett.
+The building, 33 feet by 21 feet, had been suggested by Mr. Richard Evans of Ilkeston Pottery on land owned by him, and was eventually opened on Sunday, January 23rd, 1853.

 “The clear, honest, original, exposition of New Testament doctrine and usage by Mr. Youngman, and the warm-hearted and soul-saving influence that accompanied Mr. Pearce’s(sic) devotional exercises, were productive of great good” (NR January 1853)